 For paragraph (c)(i), a VMR organisation that is not an endorsed charity under the A New Tax System Act is to be taken to be an endorsed charity for section 38-250 of that Act.

-Note Owner is defined in the national law - see section 6.
+Note Foreign vessel and owner is defined in the national law - see section 6.
 Owner includes the person with overall general control and management of the vessel.